Lowering Your Diet’s Caloric Density: Eat More + Weigh Less

 Cabbage provides 64 calories per pound and Oil provides 4000 calories per pound.

-Take a look at the picture.
+Take a look at the picture to see how you can use spiralized vegetables to lower the caloric density of your meals.
 One measuring cup contains 2 cups of cooked pasta that has 400 calories.
-The other cup contains 2 cups of cooked “noodles” made of spiralized zucchini.
+The other cup contains 2 cups of cooked "zoodles" made of spiralized zucchini.
 This cup of zucchini has 60 calories.
 You can eat the whole 2 cup serving of either or what if you really wanted some pasta but want to reduce the caloric-density of your meals so you can eat more and feel full?
 Mix the two together as I did in the second photo.
 I mixed 1 cup of pasta with 1 cup of zucchini for a 260 calorie lunch instead of a 400 calorie lunch of all pasta.
 I also increased the nutrient content of my lunch.
 And it truly tasted delicious.
-And I have some leftovers for dinner that I plan on serving with a piece of salmon.

 See what I mean?
 Vegetables and fruits tend to be low in energy density, so filling your plate with these foods can help you lose weight while minimizing feelings of hunger.